 Reasons To Consider a Twin Zygosity DNA Test Include:

 - Records from birth may be lost or inaccurate.

 - The twins’ placentas may have been discarded or damaged before twin zygosity was determined, especially in the event of an emergency or health-threatening birth experience.

-- Different physical traits emerge as the twins grow, casting doubt on an original zygosity determination earlier in life.
+- Different physical traits may emerge as the twins grow, casting doubt on the twins’ original zygosity.

 Identical vs. Fraternal Twins

-Identical twins come from one fertilized egg, called a zygote.
-The zygote, which usually develops into one child, instead grows and splits early in development to form two embryos—identical twins.
-Because the twins come from one egg and one sperm, they have exactly the same DNA.
+Identical twins come from one fertilized egg called a zygote.
+The zygote, which usually develops into one child, instead grows and splits early in development to form two embryos.

 Need More Information?

-For more information about twin zygosity testing, please call DNA Diagnostics Center at 1-800-798-0580 to speak with a case manager who will review the information you provide and can guide you through the testing process.
+For more information about twin zygosity testing, please call DNA Diagnostics Center at 1-800-798-0580.
+You can speak with a case manager who can guide you through the testing process.